FRAUD AND EXTORTION

 NIGER, BURKINA FASO, MALI, MAURITANIA, ALGERIA, CENTRAL AFRICAN REPUBLIC September/October 2022

-In the summer of 2022, a traveller from Vancouver (E) on her way to 193, organized tours to 7 countries in West Africa to share the costs of group travel.
-Everyone in the first group were “friends” in a Vancouver Facebook chat group for a few years.
-She put in a tremendous effort in organizing the trips.
+In the summer of 2022, a traveller from (E) on her way to 193, organized tours to 7 countries in West Africa to share the costs of group travel.
+Everyone in the first group were “friends” in a Facebook chat group for a few years.
+She put in a tremendous effort to organize the trips.
 She found a guide, advertised for people to join, and dealt with individual preferences, problems, and drop-outs.
 All was very time-consuming.

 We had both applied for a visa to Niger and had mailed our passports to the Niger Embassy in Ottawa in July.
 The embassy doesn’t reply to correspondence or answer the phone so you never know the status of the application.
 On September 5, I flew to Ottawa to get our passports.